FortAwesome/wordpress-fontawesome/README.md

 This is where you can configure which tests run when you invoke this test runner.
 You could create more than one test configuration for conveniently running different test groups.
-In this pictured configuration, we're just using the test configuration file that we previosly configured for use by the Test Framework.
+In this pictured configuration, we're just using the test configuration file that we previously configured for use by the Test Framework.

 To run that run configuration, you can select it here (red arrow) and then either run it normally or run it under debugging (green arrows):